dim-tsoukalas/password-creator/README.md

 # Intruduction
-Generate random passwords with java.
+Exercise at college to generate random passwords with java.
 The user selects the number of passwords and characters he needs and the program return random passwords <sub>different every time</sub>.

 # Technologies